material-motion/material-motion/concepts/runtimes.md

 - Associate a named Plan with a target.
 - Remove any Plan associated with a given name from a target.

-A Transaction must maintain an ordered list of operations.
+Internally, a Transaction must maintain an ordered list of operations.
 This ordered list of operations must be explicitly committed to a Runtime instance.

 Consider the following transaction pseudo-code: